 The food, the space, the service, the décor, the concept… nothing is short on being opulent and lavish.

-The multi-award winning Chinese restaurant has been awarded 2 Michelin stars in 2016, elevated from 1 star in both the 2014 and 2015 editions.
+The multi-award winning Chinese restaurant has been awarded 2 Michelin stars for 3 consecutive years since 2016, elevated from 1 star in both the 2014 and 2015 editions.

 And I won’t be terribly surprised if they can pick up their 3rd soon.
-(Hong Kong did Tatler give a 5-star rating for food.)
+(Hong Kong’s Tatler did give a 5-star rating for food.)

 The décor of the walls may give you an indication of one of the key essence of the restaurant.
 You see shapes of medical drawers reminiscent of a Chinese medical hall.